5 Step Guide to Considering Credit Insurance by a Credit Card Company

 Now that you know a little more about credit insurance it is important to understand how it is marketed or sold to consumers.
 Usually, companies will ask you to purchase it when you sign-up for the credit or in a later telemarketing solicitation.
 When credit insurance is purchased it is offered free for a specific time, after this specific time you will start being billed because accepting the trial means automatic enrollment in the program (until you cancel).

 Unlike a lot of insurance plans, credit insurance can start by a verbal "yes" and does not necessarily require a signature so make sure you pay attention to what you are agreeing to or filling out on your credit application.

-3. Decide if Credit Insurance Is for You
+3. Decide If Credit Insurance Is For You

 - If you purchase a credit insurance policy that encompasses all 4 types of credit insurance (life, disability, unemployment, and property), make sure you are not paying for something you don’t need.
-For example, if you are not employed at the time of getting the unemployment insurance you are paying for a coverage that you will not use.
+For example, if you are not employed at the time of getting the unemployment insurance you are paying for coverage that you will not use.

 5. Find Out if You Can Easily Cancel Credit Insurance